mdeff/ntds_2016/README.md

 [binder]: https://mybinder.org/v2/gh/mdeff/ntds_2016/with_outputs?urlpath=tree

-This repository contains the exercises for the EPFL master course [EE-558 A Network Tour of Data Science][epfl] ([moodle]), taught in autumn 2016.
-Look at the [2017] and [2018] editions for a course more focused on graphs and networks (instead of deep learning).
+This repository contains the material for the practical work associated with the EPFL master course [EE-558 A Network Tour of Data Science][epfl] ([moodle]), taught in fall 2016.
+Look at the [2017], [2018], and [2019] editions for a course more focused on graphs and networks (instead of deep learning).
 The course material revolves around the following topics:

 1. [Data Science](https://en.wikipedia.org/wiki/Data_science),